John Donne: The Flea

 Posted on 8th January 2021

-Considered pre-eminent amongst the Metaphysical Poets, John Donne's conceits, clever use of metaphor and often sharp language mark him out not just as a poet of wit and guile but also of innovation and charm speaking to the common man in the educated voice to which they could only aspire but yet still understand.
+Considered pre-eminent amongst the Metaphysical Poets, John Donne's conceits, clever use of metaphor and often sharp language mark him out not just as a poet of wit and guile but also of innovation and charm speaking to the common man in the educated voice to which they could only aspire but understood well enough.

 And no poem in his rich Canon better captures the artifice and imagery for which he is justifiably famed than The Flea in whose body has already mingled the blood of both he and the woman he seeks to seduce.
 It has already seen them co-joined and a similar sharing of more intimate fluids cannot then be a sin.